laracroft-leo/Computing-project/Project process/README.md

 The remaining files are emails or documents that I sent to my supervisor each week to seek feedback, or materials that were returned to me after being reviewed and annotated by my supervisor.

+Sometimes when you open a document it does not fully load and only part of it is shown, this does not mean I only wrote that little.
+If this happens, you can click it again a few times to reload it.